CFB Gander: Canadian Forces Base Gander

 By 1984 CFS Gander was the largest Canadian Forces Station in the Canadian Forces.
 Because Gander was such a large establishment and because 103 Rescue Unit had such a high-profile with its ocean rescue mission, the station was officially upgraded to a Canadian Forces Base, becoming Canadian Forces Base Gander or CFB Gander in March 1984.

 During the early 1990s the federal government began to cut back on its defence budget, resulting in numerous base closures across Canada.
 AIRCOM units were consolidated into wings in April 1993, which became the high-level "lodger unit" at Canadian Forces Bases which operated as air force bases.
 Thus while the actual base is known as CFB Gander, its primary lodger unit (or operational unit) is 9 Wing, frequently referred to as 9 Wing Gander.

 Among its many roles, 9 Wing Gander is responsible for providing search and rescue services throughout Newfoundland and Labrador, northeastern Quebec, the eastern Arctic and offshore waters of these regions.
-Crews of 103 Search and Rescue Squadron are on 24-hour standby, ready to answer the call in one of the busiest search and rescue regions in Canada.
+Crews of 103 Search and Rescue Squadron are on 24-hour standby, ready to answer the call.

 103 Squadron also offers transient aircraft servicing to visiting Canadian Forces and allied aircraft as requested.

 9 Wing includes the 9 Air Reserve Augmentation Flight.
 It augments and support the operations, administrative and technical functions of the base.
 Its Airfield Engineers Flight provides trained engineer reservists from various trades to support UN and Canadian Forces deployments worldwide.

 CFB Gander is also host to Leitrim Detachment which operates and maintains signals intelligence and utilizes a Wullenweber AN/FRD-10 circularly disposed antenna array for High-frequency direction finding of high-priority targets.
 9 Wing Telecommunications provides all military air units at Gander with message transmission and reception services.

-In addition, CFB Gander operates and maintains a Canadian Coastal Radar on behalf of Fighter Group Canadian NORAD Region Headquarters.
+In addition, CFB Gander operates and maintains a Canadian Coastal AN/FPS-117 Radar on behalf of Fighter Group Canadian NORAD Region Headquarters.
 Also based at CFB Gander is the Headquarters of 5 Canadian Rangers Patrol Group which is part of the Army's 5th Canadian Division.